thomasloven/lovelace-auto-entities/README.md

 - `attribute:` Attribute to sort by if `method: attribute`.
 Can be an *object attribute* as above (e.g. `attribute: rgb_color:2`)
 - `first` and `count` can be used to only display `<count>` entities, starting with the `<first>` (starts with 0).

+## Entity options
+In the `options:` option of the filters, the string `this.entity_id` will be replaced with the matched entity_id.
+Useful for service calls - see below.

 ## Examples

 Show all entities, except yahoo weather, groups and zones in a glance card: